 Increase the amplitude of the input signal while watching the output using Picoscope.
 At some point, the beautiful sine waves distort, becoming flattened at the top and bottom.
 This is where the output is becoming saturated.
 The effect is called clipping distortion.
-Listen to the effect on the sound produced by the loudspeaker!
+Add a speaker and listen to the effect on the sound produced by the loudspeaker.
+(Note you will get some distortion as the op amp output is not designed for driving a speaker).